q-Stability conditions on Calabi-Yau-X categories: Introduction

 \subsection{Mirror symmetry}

 The main method used to prove \eqref{eq:00} and \eqref{eq:0} is to realize stability conditions as quadratic differentials.
 Such an observation was first made by Kontsevich and Seidel years ago and two crucial works have been carried out in \cite{BS,HKK}.
 The idea is related to mirror symmetry.
-More precisely, in Kontsevich's homological mirror symmetry \cite{K}, there is a derived equivalence
+More precisely, in Kontsevich's homological mirror symmetry \cite{K}, there is a conjectural derived equivalence (in general)

-where $X$ is a Calabi-Yau manifold with the derived Fukaya category $\D^b\Fuk(X)$ on the left hand side (A-side) and $X^{\vee}$ is mirror partner of $X$ with the bounded derived category $\D^b(\coh X^{\vee})$ on the right hand side (B-side).
-In mathematical aspects of string theory, one can expects that the complex moduli space $\hua{M}_{\mathrm{cpx}}(X)$ for $X$ can be embedded into (a quotient of) the space $\Stab \D^b(\coh{X^\vee})$ of stability conditions.
-The key correspondence in this conjectural relation is the central charge of a spherical object $S^{\vee}$, an object in $\D^b(\coh{X^\vee})$, is given by the integral of the complex structure via the corresponding Lagrangian sphere $S$ in $X$:
+where $X$ is a Calabi-Yau manifold with derived Fukaya category $\D^b\Fuk(X)$ on the left hand side (A-side) and $X^{\vee}$ is mirror partner of $X$ with bounded derived category $\D^b(\coh X^{\vee})$ on the right hand side (B-side).
+In the mathematical aspects of string theory, one expects that the complex moduli space $\hua{M}_{\mathrm{cpx}}(X)$ for $X$ can be embedded into (a quotient of) the space $\Stab \D^b(\coh{X^\vee})$ of stability conditions.
+The key correspondence in this conjectural relation is the central charge of a stable object $S^{\vee}$ in $\D^b(\coh{X^\vee})$, is given by the integral of the complex structure via the corresponding Lagrangian $S$ in $X$:

 where $\Omega$ is a canonical holomorphic volume form of the Calabi-Yau manifold $X$.
 (For details of this expectation, we refer to \cite[\S~5]{ABCDGKMSSW} and \cite{B5}.)